 Students participate in co-curricular activities twice per week at the end of the school day, as well as after school.
 These activities encourage students to explore special topics outside their usual realm of learning, as well as connect with teachers through a shared interest.
 Some examples of current activities being offered include: Student Council, Model United Nations, Spanish, Chinese, robotics, soccer, rock band, jazz band and golf.

-For Quarter 3, the Middle School is delighted to be offering 17 clubs in addition to continuing the four year-long clubs of Student Council (STUCO), Model United Nations (MUN), Robotics, and Yearbook.
+For Quarter 3, the Middle School is delighted to be offering 13 clubs in addition to continuing the five clubs that run all year long: Student Council Club), Model United Nations Club (MUN), Robotics Club, Broadcast Club, and Yearbook Club.

 This year’s Quarter 3 club offerings are:

 Student Council Club (year-long club)

 Card Games for Winners Club

 Yearbook Club (year-long club)

 Musical Journey Club